-Range: This community is sparsely scattered but widespread throughout upstate New York, north of the North Atlantic Coast Ecoregion.
-It is concentrated in the Great Lakes Ecoregion and very uncommon in the Northern Appalachians Ecoregion.
+Range: This community is sparsely scattered but is probably widespread throughout upstate New York, north of the Hudson Highlands.
+It may be concentrated in the High Allegheny Plateau Ecoregions, especially the Finger Lakes Highlands, and Great Lakes and suspected to extend northeast in this part of the state only to about Oneida County.